shizunge/endlessh-go/README.md

 If you wish to define a configuration file, you can use the ``-config_file /path/to/config_file.yml`` command.
 This will overwrite the default values.

-You will find an exemple of a configuration file in the [exemple section](exemple/config_file/endlessh-go.yml)
+You will find an exemple of a configuration file in the [exemple section](exemple/config-file.yml)

 **Please note that if both a configuration file and CLI arguments define the same options, the CLI arguments will take precedence and overwrite the configuration file.**

+### Environment Variables

+Alternatively, you can define environments variables to configure Endlessh-go.

+You will find an exemple of a .env file in the [exemple section](exemple/env.exemple)

+**Please note that everything defined using CLI arguments (as well as config file) takes precedence over the environments variables.**

+### Precedence

+Precedence from highest to lowest:
+- Conmmand line arguments
+- Configuration file (declared in the command line)
+- Environment variables

 ## Metrics